unicef/publicgoods-toolkit/appendix-resources-tools.md

 An in-depth
 analysis](https://www.oecd-ilibrary.org/science-and-technology/understanding-the-digital-security-of-products_abea0b69-en),
-provides a timely overview of the "dynamics that shape the digital security of products in various markets," especially the dynamics across the value chain behind digital products.
+provides a timely overview of the "dynamics that shape the digital security of products in various markets", especially the dynamics across the value chain behind digital products.
 It also outlines suggested responses for policy makers, some of which make sense at an agency level.
 It's an excellent paper and recommended reading.